axlan/tis100-fpga/README.md

 - [x] Connect multiple nodes together using top level design file
 - [x] Connect to ARM in Zynq SoC over AXI (use as co-processor)
-- [ ] Have ability to view contents, load code, input, output
+- [x] Have ability to load code
 - [x] Be able to wire up in Xilinx Block designer
+- [ ] Set up a monitoring/control UI
 - [ ] Build from Lua Script

 # Misc Todo